Benjamin Franklin Bache: Early life

 On October 29, 1776, Franklin took his two grandsons along on his diplomatic mission to France to negotiate a firm alliance.
 Bache was seven when their party boarded the USS Reprisal, and sailed for France.
 They suffered violent storms, and attacks by hostile British ships.
 Soon after arriving in France, Benjamin Franklin enrolled Bache in a local boarding school run by Mr. d’Hourville.
-Without any English speaking students attending the school, Franklin later transferred him to Le Coeur's along with other students from the British North American colonies, such as Charles Cochran, Jesse Deane, and John Quincy Adams, son of John Adams of Massachusetts.
+Without any English-speaking students attending the school, Franklin later transferred him to Le Coeur's along with other students from the British North American colonies, such as Charles Cochran, Jesse Deane, and John Quincy Adams, son of John Adams of Massachusetts.
 In the spring of 1779, Benjamin Franklin sent Bache to Geneva, as he wanted Bache to gain experience in a Republic.
-By June 1783, Benjamin Franklin was ready to recall his grandson to Paris, where he would study how to be a printer until they left Europe to return to Philadelphia in 1785.

-Bache was a good student at the University of Pennsylvania, having graduated in 1787; later at a school in Geneva, Switzerland, he won the school prize for translating Latin into French.
+Although he was not a stellar student, he won a school prize for translating Latin into French.
 Perhaps affected by being taken from his family at such a young age, as well as his grandfather's lengthy absences due to his diplomatic work, Bache appeared depressed and shy as an adolescent.
+By June 1783, Benjamin Franklin was ready to recall his grandson to Paris, where Bache would apprentice as a printer until the two returned to Philadelphia in 1785.
+There he entered the University of the State of Pennsylvania (today's University of Pennsylvania), founded by his grandfather as the College of Philadelphia.
+His Geneva preparation in Greek and Latin (the core of the college's three-year curriculum) enabled him to graduate in two years, earning his degree in 1787.

 Marriage and children

 Bache met Margaret Hartman Markoe in 1788.
-In November 1791, they married and she moved into 322 Market Street.
+In November 1791, they married and she moved into 322 High (later renamed Market) Street.
 In 1792, they moved to 112 High Street in Philadelphia.
 They had their fourth child in September 1798.
-Benny contracted yellow fever about the same time and died.
+Benny contracted yellow fever about the same time.
 Before he died, Bache hired William Duane to help run the business with Margaret.
-Her mother died in 1790.